Anny85-code/optimism/README.md

 ## Show your support

-Give a ⭐️ if I like this project!
+Give a ⭐️ if You like this project!

 ## Acknowledgments